WormBase/wormbase_rest/platforms/mongodb/README.md

 Unique key of the mongo document = "$class~$obj"

 Running the site off this model will have similar downsides as the AceCouch experiment.
 So, I was planning on having an Elastic Search layer that would denormalize the data to more widget-centric pieces for us.
-This way we could keep most of the original acedb data model but have an efficient layer to serve the database from. -- This is similar to the architecture of the ICGC DCC submission system here at OICR.
+This way we could keep most of the original acedb data model but have an efficient layer to serve the website from. -- This is similar to the architecture of the ICGC DCC submission system here at OICR.

 Prerequisites